 Themes and templates allow you to customize a blog quickly and easily.
 When looking at different blogging platforms, check out their selection of themes and templates.

-These are just a few questions that can help you select a platform with the design and customization options you need.
+These are just a few questions that can help you choose a platform with the design and customization options you need.

 SEO Features and Tools

-To get on that first page, you ideally want a platform with built-in tools to help you optimize your content.
-CMS Hub, for example, offers SEO recommendations as you write.
+So, to get on that first page, you ideally want a platform with built-in tools to help you optimize your content.

-If a platform doesn't have this type of advanced functionality, then check if you can install an SEO plugin or third-party tool.
-Otherwise, you'll have to get up to speed on SEO best practices and make sure to implement them on your blog.
+If a platform doesn't have this type of advanced functionality, then check if you can install a third-party SEO tool.
+Otherwise, you'll have to get up to speed on SEO best practices and make sure to add them to your blog.